-At least 2 sources of £1,000 epinephrine are required, such as 2 ampules, 2 auto-injectors or a combination of ampules and auto-injectors.
+^{} At least 2 sources of £1,000 epinephrine are required, such as 2 ampules, 2 auto-injectors or a combination of ampules and auto-injectors.
 If children under 30 kg are treated and auto-injectors are used, the pediatric formulation is required.

-The dose suggested for the i.m. route is also appropriate for sublingual injections.
-The total pediatric dose should not exceed the adult dose.
+^{} The dose suggested for the i.m. route is also appropriate for sublingual injections.